Should my agent provide me with MVR’s?

 The Agent or Broker

 An agent, broker, or insurance company may ONLY order an MVR for underwriting purposes.
-Agents typically review driving records when adding a new driver, and they review all drivers prior to the policy renewal each year.
+Agents typically review driving records when adding a new driver, and prior to the policy renewal.
 However, they can not share the contents of the MVR with a client unless the agency follows all requirements of the Fair Credit Reporting Act (FCRA).
+An agency should only disclose whether a driver is approved or denied for driving.

 Employers

-As employers, commercial insureds not only have a right to conduct background checks on employees, in today’s legal climate, they almost certainly also have a duty to do so.
+As employers, commercial insureds not only have a right to conduct background checks on potential and active employees, but in today’s legal climate, they have a duty to do so.
 As part of the employment application process, the employer is the only one who has a legal right to run an MVR.

-It should be the responsibility of an employer to request an MVR on each applicant at the time of employment.
-Applicants should be informed that employment is subject to the receipt of an MVR that meets the recommended guidelines.
-Employers should purchase MVRs directly at any credit agency, or through vendors such as IntelliCorp.
+It should be the responsibility of an employer to request an MVR on each applicant at the time of application for employment.
+Applicants should be informed that employment is subject to the receipt of an MVR that meets recommended guidelines.
+Employers should purchase MVRs directly at any credit agency, or through an applicant screening vendors.

 If you have questions about what drivers & records will be acceptable on commercial or business insurance policies, please check out my article; Business Auto Insurance Driver Guidelines.